 Supposing we had a class of students, and all of them took a test.
 Now you want to use an

-array ) to keep track of the score each student achieved. ( Each
+array (an int array ) to keep track of the score each student achieved. ( Each

 array index corresponds to a student, and the value of the element corresponds to the score